flutter/website/src/jobs/windows.md

 ## Job location

-Any Google office locations or fully remote in a timezone 3 hours behind or ahead of Pacific Standard Time (US West Coast).
+Any Google office location, or fully remote in a timezone 3 hours behind or ahead of Pacific Standard Time (US West Coast).

 ## Job responsibilities